mohamedELBAHA/Semantic-Segmentation-with-Transformer/README.md

 ####  3. Pretrained models

-If you want to use the transunet model where the encoder weights have already been trained on imagenet, please follow the instructions in the [README.md](segmentation_models/transunet/vit_checkpoint/README.md) in the [/segmentation_models/transunet/vit_checkpoint](segmentation_models/transunet/vit_checkpoint) directory.
+If you want to use the transunet or unet models where the encoder weights have already been trained on imagenet, please follow the instructions in the [README.md](segmentation_models/transunet/vit_checkpoint/README.md) in the [/segmentation_models/transunet/vit_checkpoint](segmentation_models/transunet/vit_checkpoint) directory.

 ####  4. Training

-Run the train script on synapse dataset: python train.py
+Run the train script on synapse dataset with: python train.py

+You can change different hyperparameters related to the learning of the model in the parser argument present in the function train.py

+if you want to use the models with your weights already trained on Imagenet, complete the parser argument with --is_pretrain.
+Then call the training function by completing it with: --is_pretrain

+If you want to use a normalized dataset, complete the parser argument with --apply_normalization.
+You must then know the mean (X) and std (Y) of your dataset.
+Then call the training function by completing it with: --apply_normalization --mean X --std Y

 ### Acknowledgement:
 The work was supervised by Mr Pierre-Henri Conze and Mr Vincent Jaouen.